ItsZiling/.cfg/AxOS-custom/README.md

 # AxOS Custom Configuration

-Contains my own configuration for AxOS Linux
+Contains some of my own configuration for AxOS Sleek Linux
 - Some changes to Hyprland Keybinds